erhathaway/router-primitives/README.md

 2. Writing to the URL is handled by the router.
 3. Changes to the URL are reduced over the router state tree
 4. Various types of routers in the router state tree exist.
 The differences are used to control how their state will get updated when the URL changes.
-5. Once the router state tree has been updated, observers of updated routers are notified.
+5. Once the router state tree has been updated, observers of only updated routers are notified.

 ## Summary